-Syntax Example
+Example

-while expression N = 100;
+N = 100;

-statement1 iter = 1;
+iter = 1;

-statement2 msum = 0;
+msum = 0;

-statement3 while iter <= N
+while iter <= N

 msum = msum + iter;

-end iter = iter + 1;
+iter = iter + 1;

 end;

 A.4 Script and function m-files

 A.4.1 Script m-files

 Script m-files are useful when the number of commands increases or when you want to change values of some variables and re-evaluate them quickly.
 Formally, a script is an external file that contains a sequence of MATLAB commands.
 However, it is not a function, since there are no input/output parameters and the script variables remain in the workspace.
 When you run a script, the commands in it are executed as if they have been entered through the keyboard.
 To create a script, open the MATLAB editor (go to the File menubar, choose the New option and then m-file or Script; the MATLAB Editor Window will appear), enter the lines listed below and save as sinplot.m: